-Honey bees have the most value among the many species available.
+Honeybees have the most value among the many species available.
 They're worth $20 billion in annual revenue.
 The honey from honey bees is worth millions of dollars.
 Bumblebee species and other bees are worth about $4 billion annually8.

 Although these pollinators enable the abundance of food supplies, they also contribute to the well-being of the ecosystem.
-The absence of pollinators would lead to the extinction of various plants because of the inability to reproduce.
+The absence of pollinators would lead to the extinction of various plants because of their inability to reproduce.
 Bees play a crucial part in growing healthy flowering plants and food plants.

 Each species of bee serves to pollinate different types of flowering plants.
 Plants and bees are dependent on one another for survival.
 If bees go extinct, plants will also face extinction.